Sanjay Sarma

-Sanjay E. Sarma (born May 1968) currently serves as CEO, President, and Dean at the Asia School of Business.
+Sanjay E. Sarma is an Indian mechanical engineer academic and professor at MIT.
+Until May 2025, he was the CEO, President, and Dean of the Asia School of Business.
+Since 2025, he sits on the Board of Governors of the Asia School of Business.
 Additionally, he holds esteemed titles as the Fred Fort Flowers (1941) and Daniel Fort Flowers (1941) Professor of Mechanical Engineering, as well as vice president for Open Learning at the Massachusetts Institute of Technology.

-Sanjay's significant contributions to the commercial RFID industry include the development of various standards and technologies.
+Sarma's significant contributions to the commercial RFID industry include the development of various standards and technologies.
 Furthermore, he is a co-author of The Inversion Factor: How to Thrive in the IOT Economy (MIT Press, 2017), co-authored with Linda Bernardi and the late Kenneth Traub.
-In addition to his academic and industry roles, Sanjay represents MIT on the board of the MOOC provider edX.
+In addition to his academic and industry roles, Sarma represents MIT on the board of the MOOC provider edX.

 Early life

-Sanjay completed his B.Tech. in Mechanical Engineering at the Indian Institute of Technology, Kanpur in 1989, followed by an ME from Carnegie Mellon University in 1992 and a Ph.D. from the University of California, Berkeley in 1995.
+Sarma completed his B.Tech. in Mechanical Engineering at the Indian Institute of Technology, Kanpur in 1989, followed by an ME from Carnegie Mellon University in 1992 and a Ph.D. from the University of California, Berkeley in 1995.

 Personal life

-Sanjay is the son of Dr. E. A. S. Sarma, who served as Secretary of the Government of India, noted for his work in various social causes and contributions to the energy sector.
+Sarma is the son of Dr. E. A. S. Sarma, who served as Secretary of the Government of India, noted for his work in various social causes and contributions to the energy sector.
 He is married to Dr. Gitanjali Swamy, the daughter of Dr. Subramanian Swamy, a notable Indian politician.
 They have one daughter.